DenisIsmagilov/docker-project/README.md

 ## About

-Template for run php project development environment
+Template for run php project development environment in docker